JoaoAJMatos/VINC/README.md

-# VINC v0.9.6
+# VINC - 0.9.6
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 > Python backdoor for windows machines :busts_in_silhouette:

-> :warning: __**Attention**__: Project under development :warning:
+> :warning: _**Attention**_: Project under development :warning:

 The following code is not finished and is under heavy development. **Experimental features are being added every day**.

-__**Do not**__ use this code in order to develop a stable bug-free undetectable backdoor.
+_**Do not**_ use this code in order to develop a stable bug-free undetectable backdoor.

 ## Description

-Vinc is a backdoor tool initially developed to spy on Windows machines, giving free access to all kinds of information about the target.
+Vinc is a backdoor tool initially developed to spy on Windows machines, giving free access to all kinds of information about the target/s.

 ## How it works